tstephen/wp-rest-forms/readme.txt

 === Attributes that may be used in p_form shortcode ===

 * id (mandatory): The id of the form this shortcode will embed.
+* button_text: The text for the form's button.
+If omitted it will be 'Submit'.
+This will become the key to look up the button text in the future when the plugin is localised.
 * callback: An optional WordPress action to invoke on submit, may be used in addition or instead of sending Omny Link a message.
 See http://codex.wordpress.org/AJAX_in_Plugins for how to write WordPress AJAX actions.
 * msg_name: The name to identify the JSON message sent to the Omny Link server.
 This message will be used to identify the correct handler.
 * msg_pattern: The message exchange pattern to interact with Omny Link, one of: none, inOnly, inOut.
 Default is 'none'.